SEMICeu/documentation/toolchain.md

 The editor thus updates the UML model in Enterprise Architect, and commits the changed file to the _thema_ repository.
 To trigger the artefact generator, the corresponding publication point has to be adapted in the publication environment.

-The rules for manipulating the UML model can be found []().

 ### HowTo trigger the generation of the artefacts

 Triggering the generation of the artefacts is done via changing the _publication_ repository.
-When a change is committed to the _publication_ repository, CI/CD process (CircleCI) is initiated which produces the artefacts.
+When a change is committed to the _publication_ repository, a CI/CD process is initiated which produces the artefacts.
 The result of the generation process is stored in the _generated_ repository.

 A commit to the _thema_ repository is _not_ triggering the generation process.